gursimarh/gursimarh/README.md

     Location: "Hyderabad, Telangana, India"
 ```

-"Currently a technical volunteer at [ARTH THE SCHOOL OF TECHNOLOGIES](https://rightarth.com/) under the mentorship of Mr. Vimal Daga sir.
+"Currently the DevOps/Cloud Lead at Google Developers Student Club and IBM Z Ambassador.
+I have been Google Cloud Facilitator for the year 2021.
+I have also been a part of a two semester program on Quantum Computing offered by The Coding School in collaboration with IBM Quantum.
+I'm also a trainee at ARTH - The School of Technologies under Mr. Vimal Daga.
 As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
 As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.

-Along with it I'm also the DevOps/Cloud Lead at Google Developers Student Club and IBM Z Ambassador.
-I have been Google Cloud Facilitator for the year 2021.
-I have also been a part of a two semester program on Quantum Computing offered by The Coding School in collaboration with IBM Quantum.
 I like exploring various tools and technologies."
 <br>

 ### Technical Skills 🛠